 If, however, the brain receives, at the same time, other energy impulses or stimulus, the pain in the toe is drowned out or dulled.
 That is one of the techniques used in hypnosis.
 It invites you to practice focusing on other more pleasant stimuli to dull or drown out the signal of pain.

 A Baclofen pump uses a similar technique to distract the brain.
 It also sends energy impulses into the spinal cord to interrupt and distort the signals of pain.
 So, in the example of MS foot pain, when the nerves in the foot send a signal of pain, that signal travels up the spinal cord and joins the signal being sent up by the Baclofen pump.
 The brain then receives a distorted signal and doesn’t translate it as pain.
 Baclofen pumps, just as hypnosis, focuses on altering the signal.

 MS Pain Relief with Hypnosis

-Hypnosis helps to relieve pain by teaching the client how to alter, distorting and distract the pain signals.
+Hypnosis helps to relieve pain by teaching you how to alter, distort, and distract the pain signals.

 Would you like support in addressing the beliefs, behaviors, and stressors that might have contributed to your MS and help you rebuild your health from the inside out?
 Reach out for individual sessions with Eva M Clark at (415) 699-2574 or contact me here.